-The reason liquid iodine is the best remedy for an upset stomach is it’s an extremely powerful anti-parasitic and alkalizing agent.
+The reason liquid iodine is the best remedy for an upset stomach and stomach ache is it contains powerful anti-parasitic and alkalizing agents.
 It quickly destroys vicious stomach bacteria, including dangerous salmonella, and recharges the body at the cellular level.
 As we’ve already said, food poisoning and harmful bacteria are the main causes of an upset stomach.
-Liquid iodine will also help if your stomach upset is caused by one or more of the other reasons listed.
+Liquid iodine will also help if your stomach ache is caused by one or more of the other reasons listed too.
 So regardless of the cause, liquid iodine should definitely be your #1 choice!

 Personally, we always have a couple of bottles of liquid iodine sitting in the fridge, just in case, and we always take a bottle or two with us whenever we go on holidays.
 There’s nothing worse than you or one of the kids copping a stomach bug or a really bad upset stomach when you’re supposed to be on holidays!

-When it comes to dosages for children, the amount is always halved for kids over the age of five.
+NOTE: When it comes to dosages for children, the amount is always halved for kids over the age of five.
 For smaller children (3-5), it’s halved once again.
-And even though liquid iodine is very safe, it’s best used for 3-5 days straight for kids as well as adults, then just taken when required after that (your stomach will be fine after 3-5 days anyway).
+And even though liquid iodine is very safe, it’s best used for 3-5 days straight for kids as well as adults, then just taken when required after that (your child's stomach will be fine after 3-5 days anyway).
 Teenagers can consume the same amount as adults - just keep it on the lower end of the dosage scale for them.

-Ginger is one of the most popular natural remedies for upset stomach and it works exceptionally well.
-This herb helps to relax the intestinal tract to quickly soothe stomach pain and contains some strong antibacterial and antifungal properties.
-Ginger also helps to relieve indigestion and diarrhea without the harmful side effects associated with antacids and popular diarrhea medications such as Imodium.
+Ginger is one of the most popular natural remedies for an upset stomach - and it works exceptionally well.
+This herb helps to relax the intestinal tract to quickly soothe stomach pain and contains some strong antibacterial and anti-fungal properties.
+Ginger also helps to relieve indigestion and diarrhea without any of the harmful side effects associated with antacids and popular diarrhea medications such as Imodium.

-Another sure-fire remedy for upset stomach is definitely organic apple cider vinegar.
+Another sure-fire remedy for settling a stomach ache is definitely organic apple cider vinegar.
 In fact, this is one of the standard remedies most natural therapists recommend.
 ACV contains pectin, a powerful substance that quickly soothes an upset stomach, along with relieving nausea and improving digestion.
-Apple cider vinegar also helps to replenish the supply of beneficial bacteria in the digestive tract, which is crucial for the successful treatment and further prevention of stomach upsets.
+Apple cider vinegar also helps to replenish the supply of beneficial bacteria in the digestive tract, which is crucial for the successful treatment and further prevention of stomach upsets (see #9 remedy).

-Make sure the ACV you buy is organic and still contains the “mother” apple (Bragg’s ACV is still one of the best).
+Make sure the ACV you buy is organic and still contains the crucial “mother” apple (such as these).
 Mix 1-2 tablespoons in a glass of warm water (you can add some honey for taste) and drink three times daily, preferably 10-15 minutes before a meal.
-If you find that you don’t like the taste of apple cider vinegar, you can now buy it in an easy-to-take tablet form.
+If you find you don’t like the taste of the liquid apple cider vinegar, substitute this for the easy-to-swallow capsules instead.

 Chamomile and peppermint are excellent for soothing the muscle lining of the digestive tract.
-They both contain some potent anti-inflammatory and anti-spasmodic properties and are known to quickly calm an upset stomach.
+They both contain potent anti-inflammatory and anti-spasmodic properties and are known to quickly calm and settle an upset stomach.

 If your upset stomach is caused by something you ate or drank (food poisoning, contaminated water, etc) activated charcoal will go to work and hunt down and absorb the bad bacteria and microbes that are causing your stomach problem.
-These toxic and nasty critters are then safely excreted through the bowel (take that you rotten little buggers!).
+These nasty little critters are then safely excreted through the bowel (take that you rotten little buggers!)
 Activated charcoal is also excellent for quickly relieving the nauseousness and the horrible build-up of intestinal gas that you usually get with an upset stomach.
-And if you happen to be suffering with diarrhea as well, the activated charcoal will help to "harden you up".
+And if you happen to be suffering with diarrhea as well the activated charcoal will help to "harden you up".

 You can easily buy activated charcoal online or from most pharmacies and health food stores.
 For adults, take 520-975 mg’s after each meal (but don’t exceed 5 grams per day).
 Children should be given smaller doses (follow the directions on the bottle) and because activated charcoal can interfere with nutrient absorption, only take it for 3 days then use when required after that.